clockworklabs/SpacetimeDB/docs/docs/Unity Tutorial/Part 1 - Basic Multiplayer.md

 }
 ```

 We now write the `EntityComponent_OnUpdate` callback which sets the movement direction in the `MovementController` for this player.
-We also set the position to the current location when we stop moving (`DirectionVec` is zero)
+We also set the target position to the current location in the latest update.

 **Append to bottom of RemotePlayer class in RemotePlayer.cs:**